mongodb/docs/source/reference/mongod.rst

 .. option:: --cpu

-   Forces :option:`mongod` to periodically report CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
+   Forces :program:`mongod` to periodically report CPU utilization and the amount of time that the processor waits for I/O operations to complete (i.e. I/O wait.)
 This data is written to standard output or the logfile if using the :option:`mongod --logpath` option.

 .. option:: --dbpath <path>

-   Specify a directory for the :option:`mongod` instance to store its data.
+   Specify a directory for the :program:`mongod` instance to store its data.
 Typically locations such as: "``/srv/mognodb``", "``/var/lib/mongodb``" or "``/opt/mongodb``" are used for this purpose.